Our Impact in 2022 By the Numbers

 Clinical and Quality Outcomes

-UHS Behavioral Health hospitals in the United States participate in CMS’ Inpatient Psychiatric Facility Quality Reporting Program (IPFQR), a program used by approximately 1,600 U.S. behavioral health hospitals to measure a broad set of evidence-based clinical practices linked to positive patient outcomes.
-UHS Behavioral Health hospitals’ aggregated results regularly outperform industry benchmarks across key quality measures.
+UHS Behavioral Health facilities in the United States participate in CMS’ Inpatient Psychiatric Facility Quality Reporting Program (IPFQR), a program used by approximately 1,500 psychiatric providers across the nation to measure a broad set of evidence-based clinical practices linked to positive patient outcomes.
+UHS Behavioral Health facilities’ aggregated results continued to outperform industry benchmarks across key quality measures.

 The U.S. facilities also participate in surveys by The Joint Commission which developed The Hospital-Based Inpatient Psychiatric Services (HBIPS) ‘core’ measures.
 Hospitals that effectively integrate these processes into clinical and quality improvement practices should positively impact the care of psychiatric patients.